daido1976/jobcan-checker-script/README.md

 # jobcan-checker-script

-This script outputs how much overtime work this month.
+This script outputs how much overtime work this month for jobcan.

 ## Usage